Onorato Damen: Biography

-Damen was born in Monte San Pietrangeli (Fermo).
-In his youth, he joined the Italian Socialist Party (PSI), within which he opposed the politics of Turati, Treves and Modigliani.
-A little more than twenty years old at the start of the First World War, he was drafted as a Sergeant.
-At the end of the hostilities he was demoted to the rank of private and subsequently condemned to two years of military prison by a military tribunal for "endangering public institutions"; this was essentially for his support of revolutionary defeatism, motivated by "incitement to desertion" and for denouncing the "imperialistic character of the war".
-Set free in 1919, he returned to his position in the party collaborating on the socialist periodical of Fermo La Lotta (The Struggle).
+Onorato Damen was born on 4 December 1893 in Monte San Pietrangeli, in the Italian province of Fermo.
+In his youth, he joined the Italian Socialist Party (PSI), wherein he staunchly opposed the revisionist politics of such figures as Filippo Turati, Claudio Treves and Giuseppe Emanuele Modigliani.
+Just over twenty years old at the beginning of the First World War, he was conscripted to the Italian Army and sent to the front as a Sergeant.
+By the time hostilities ended, he had been demoted to the rank of Private, and was then subsequently condemned by a military tribunal to two years in a military prison for "endangering public institutions", due to his support of revolutionary defeatism, which he expressed by inciting desertion and denouncing the imperialistic character of the war.
+Released in 1919, he returned to his position in the PSI, collaborating on the socialist periodical of Fermo, La Lotta (The Struggle).

-In the Biennio Rosso of 1920–21, the richest period of political and social tensions, Damen worked first in Bologna with the local Trade Union Council and then with the Casa del Popolo ("House of the People") of Granarolo as the secretary of the Community Legal Committee.
+During the Biennio Rosso (1920–21), a period of heightened social and political tensions in Italy, Damen worked first in Bologna with the local Trade Union Council and then with the Casa del Popolo ("People's House") of Granarolo dell'Emilia as the secretary of the Community Legal Committee.

-During this period, Damen supported Amadeo Bordiga, and thus joined the Communist Party of Italy.
-In the months immediately preceding the split of Livorno he worked as secretary of the Trade Union Council in Pistoia and as the chief editor of the periodical L'avvenire.
-He remained in Pistoia up to his arrest in the months of the electoral campaign of 1921 for the action from Poggio a Caiano.
+During this period, Damen embraced the intransigent politics of Amadeo Bordiga, and thus joined the Communist Party of Italy (PCd'I) upon its formation.
+In the months immediately preceding the party's split from the PSI at Livorno, he worked as secretary of the Trade Union Council in Pistoia and as the chief editor of the periodical L'avvenire.
+He would remain in Pistoia until his arrest during a 1921 electoral campaign as a result of an event which took place in Poggio a Caiano.

-Already in February 1921 he was denounced by the judiciary for certain violence of language used during a rally in the Piazza Garibaldi in Pistoia.
-On the basis of his frenetic activity and, above the events at Empoli, he became one of the principal targets of the nascent fascist reaction in Tuscany, where he had been organising during those months.
-On May 10 while returning from a rally held on behalf of the candidate of the Communist Party of Italy in the elections in the village of Corbezzi, he was detained by the fascists who took him to their offices in the city.
-Here they tried to beat him into renouncing his "Bolshevik" ideas.
-Failing in their first objective, he was transferred to their headquarters at Piazza Ottaviani in Florence.
-He was sent to Dumini with the proposal: "You should disappear for the entire period of the electoral campaign or hide yourself in a villa in Fiesole or remain in Florence under continual surveillance."
+In February 1921, Damen was denounced by the judiciary for using violent language during a rally in Piazza Garibaldi, Pistoia.
+Due to his political activities, he quickly became one of the main targets of the nascent fascist movement in Tuscany, the region where he had been organising for months.
+On 10 May of the same year, while returning from an election rally held on behalf of a candidate of the Communist Party of Italy in the village of Corbezzi, he was detained by a group of fascists who took him to their offices in the nearby city of Pistoia.
+Here, they tried to beat him into renouncing his "Bolshevik" ideas.
+Failing to do so, they then transferred him to the local fascist administrative centre at Piazza Ottaviani in Florence.
+There, he came before Amerigo Dumini (who would later organize the abduction and murder of Giacomo Matteotti), who advised him to "disappear for the entire period of the electoral campaign, hide [himself] in a villa in Fiesole or remain in Florence under [Dumini's] continual surveillance".
+Damen refused to go into hiding, and was thus kept under Dumini's surveillance.